-The survey results go beyond a lack of knowledge.
+The survey results go beyond a lack of information about credit.
 Forty percent of those who took part in the survey also believed incorrect information, such as marital status and age are factors in determining your credit score.

-If you’re unfamiliar with what your credit scores are and how they’re determined, here are some simple steps you can take to get to know your credit better.
+If you’re unfamiliar with what your credit scores are and how they’re determined, here are some simple steps you can take to better understand your credit score.

 - Report All Inaccuracies.
 If you find any erroneous information on your credit report, let the credit bureau know immediately.
 This information can negatively affect your credit, lowering your score and making it harder for you to obtain financing ranging from a new credit card to a car lease or a mortgage.
 Lenders look at your credit score as a way of gauging whether or not you will be able to repay the loan, so making sure your report is accurate and your scores are healthy are important for any loans you may need to take out.